-It is essential to have a moderator during your Q&A (and your whole presentation, if possible!).
-It is likely that when answering the questions posed, you lose track of the flow and allocate time improperly to each question.
+It is essential to have a moderator during your Q&A (and your whole presentation, if possible!
+It is likely that when answering the questions, you lose track of the flow and allocate time improperly to each question.
 Therefore moderator is the one who keeps track of the questions submitted and maintains a natural flow during the session.
 They can also group related questions and pose the right question to you at the right time.

 Collect and review questions beforehand

-Although having a moderator, it’s recommended that you prepare a few questions in advance, or invite the attendees to submit their queries in the registration form then give a present to those with most interesting and useful questions!
-Then write out the corresponding answers and rehearse them beforehand with the moderator, so that your Q&A would go on a smooth flow later.
+Although having a moderator, it’s recommended that you prepare a few questions in advance, or invite the attendees to submit their queries in the registration form, then give a present to those with most interesting questions!
+Now write out the corresponding answers and rehearse them beforehand with the moderator, so that your Q&A would go on a smooth flow later.

 Q&A doesn’t need to be at the end of the presentation

-We often arrange our presentation as a one-way speech the whole time then start a few minutes at the end with “Do you have any questions?”.
-Stacked confusion from the previous part, with the lost interest after a long time listening make it definitely not the best way to kick off a Q&A session.
+We often arrange our presentation as a one-way speech the whole time, then start a few minutes at the end with “Do you have any questions?”.
+Stacked confusion from the previous part, with the lost interest after a long time listening definitely don’t make it the best way to kick off a Q&A session.

-Instead, it’s better to dedicate at least 1/5 of the time span to this part, or even spend a few minutes after each section of your presentation asking the audience to join in a Q&A software such as AhaSlides, and submit their questions, so that the confusion is cleared up!
+Instead, it’s better to dedicate at least 1/5 of the time range to this part, or even spend a few minutes after each section of your presentation asking the audience to join in a Q&A software such as AhaSlides, and submit their questions.
+Now all the confusion is cleared up!

 Suggest the topics and aspects your audience can ask about

 For example, I recently attended a presentation about environmental sustainability in cosmetics industry.
-Then, the CEO speaker invited us to give queries about what we want to know more methods they used, or the benefits as well as the shortcomings they may have faced, and so on.
+Then, the CEO speaker invited us to give queries about what methods they used, or the benefits as well as the shortcomings they may have faced, and so on.
 Not surprisingly, the Q&A panel was on fire with tons of questions from the audience!

 Crowdsource the questions

 After getting lots of questions from the attendees, don’t forget to take time for crowdsourcing.
-In this way you can cut down on time to answer similar questions, and spend time answering those which matter to your audience the most.
+In this way you can cut down on time answering identical questions, and spend time for those which matter to your audience the most.
 However, it’s a bit inconvenient to do this in a raise-hands-then-ask talkshow we usually do.

 Share presentation online

-If the time limit does not allow you to address all the questions, or if you simply would like to sum up the whole session for your attendees, you may consider giving them a handout later, briefing the answers to all questions.
+If the time limit does not allow you to address all the questions, or if you simply would like to sum up the whole session for your attendees, you may consider giving them a handout later, summarising the submitted questions.
 However, you shall hesitate as it’s a painstakingly time-consuming task to finish.

 Step by step, hosting a fascinating Q&A session is no longer a dream with powerful tools like AhaSlides!